Backendpapa-school/Operating-system-concept/Process/README.md

 3. as per program design, you want process divided into child processes or threads.

 we can say Interprocess Communication is a mechanism that facilitate data exchange between two or more processes.

+There are two models of IPC mechanism:
+1. Shared memory
+2. Message passing

+In the shared memory, a region of memory for information sharing is created which is shared by the cooperating processes.
+Process can exchange information, read and write between each other

+In message passing, its simple, information are exchanged by means of message toward each other.